mtitinger/zz_doc/internal/SEPASSRFNT-14-EEPROM-Management.md

 70:
 ```

-However, the eeprom support in the kernel allows us to access the full 2kiB as a single pseudo file under
+However, the eeprom support in the kernel allows us to access the full 2kiB as a single pseudo file under:

 ```
 /sys/class/i2c-dev/i2c-1/device/1-0050/eeprom